jtarrio/pascual/README.md

 # Documentation

-I'm going to write it and it's going to be awesome.
+I just started writing [a manual](manual/index.md).
+When I finish it, it's going to be awesome.

 In the meantime, you can look at the `examples` subdirectory to see what kinds of features are supported and how they are used.